nolotiro/nolotiro.org/README.md

 bin/rails s -b 0.0.0.0
 ```

-Now you can access the web application at this url (port 3000):
+Now you can access the web application at this URL

 ```
 http://localhost:3000